markfinger/python-js-host/README.md

 }
 ```

-Once django has initialized, it will import `js_host` and trigger the app to start introspecting
+Once django has initialized, it will trigger a phase in which `js_host` introspects django and
-the environment, configuring itself, and connecting to a js-host instance.
+then continues with the normal startup.

 Usage in development